 Samplize sheets are truly the easiest (and fastest!) way to try a paint color in your home, with no mess.

 Final Thoughts on Sherwin Williams Tradewind

 Tradewind is one of the best light blue paint colors by Sherwin Williams.
 It has a bit of gray in it, which keeps it from looking too childish, and instead gives it a sophisticated look.

 Tradewind looks gorgeous with wood or white trim, can work in any style home, and is a paint color that you can use in most spaces.

-If you like blue paint, pick up a Samplize square of Tradewind today and see how it looks in your home!
+If you like blue paint, pick up a Samplize sheet of Tradewind today and see how it looks in your home!

 Want to see all your paint options in one convenient place?
 Click here to get everything you need to start painting, including Sherwin Williams and Benjamin Moore paint color decks!

 Have a question or want to show off your project?
 Join the discussion in Love Remodeled’s Facebook group!